-Therefore, Azure Security Center aids in quick detection of any danger or unusual behavior.
+Therefore, Azure Security Center aids in the quick detection of any danger or unusual behavior.
 To assure big data querying capabilities, you may combine their sensitive data in Azure Monitor.
-You may also utilize PowerShell cmdlets to query data, integrate with an existing security information and event management (SIEM) solution, such as Azure Sentinel, or leverage REST APIs.
+You may also utilize Azure PowerShell cmdlets to query data, integrate with an existing security information and event management (SIEM) solution, such as Azure Sentinel, or leverage REST APIs.

 Get a detailed understanding of Azure from this video on Azure Full Course 2023.